 They've been in operation for almost 100 consecutive years, and are one of the only all-wood docks left in the city.
-LUDD has mostly been in the boat repair business, but back in the early 20th century they made a few dozen patrol & recreation boats, and even several minesweepers in the 1940s. [source]
+LUDD has mostly been in the boat repair business, but back in the early 20th century they made a few dozen patrol & recreation boats, and even several minesweepers during WWII. [source]